 (b) an exempt public sector superannuation scheme within the meaning given to that term in the Commonwealth Act section 10(1);

-“eligible rollover fund” means an entity that is an eligible rollover fund in accordance with the Commonwealth Act section 242 and includes an entity the trustee of which is satisfied will be an eligible rollover fund within 12 months after the day on which a liability to duty arises;
+eligible rollover fund means an entity that is an eligible rollover fund in accordance with the Commonwealth Act section 242 and includes an entity the trustee of which is satisfied will be an eligible rollover fund within 12 months after the day on which a liability to duty arises;

-“pooled superannuation trust” means an entity that is a pooled superannuation trust in accordance with the Commonwealth Act section 44;
+pooled superannuation trust means an entity that is a pooled superannuation trust in accordance with the Commonwealth Act section 44;

-“superannuation fund” means a complying approved deposit fund, a complying superannuation fund, an eligible rollover fund or a pooled superannuation trust.
+superannuation fund means a complying approved deposit fund, a complying superannuation fund, an eligible rollover fund or a pooled superannuation trust.

 122. Transfer of, or agreement for the transfer of, dutiable property to a superannuation fund for consideration

-(1) Nominal duty is chargeable on a transfer of, or an agreement for the transfer of, dutiable property by a person (the “transferor”) to the trustee of a superannuation fund (the “trustee”) where —
+(1) Nominal duty is chargeable on a transfer of, or an agreement for the transfer of, dutiable property by a person (the transferor) to the trustee of a superannuation fund (the trustee) where —

 (a) there is, or will be, consideration for the transfer or agreement; and